mbr/githome/README.rst

 githome
 =======

-.. warning:: githome is currently under heavy development.
-The code is fine,
-             though it is simply missing essential features at the moment;
-             notable these include setting permissions for individual users.
-             Any help testing is very welcome.
+.. warning:: githome has been superseded by gogs (see http://gogs.io),
+             which has acceptable performance on a Raspberry Pi 2 at least, even though it lacks the SSH -> C -> git speedup implement by githome.

 githome is an authorization system for hosting git_ repositories.
 It allows to